 This tour not only harbours some of the subcontinents rarest avian delights but is one of the most bird-filled tours possible anywhere in Asia.
 Coupled with wonderful scenery, mammals galore and some of India's finest food this makes for an exhilarating tour.

 For those interested, we can also offer a post-tour extension to Jammu & Kashmir, where in late January to late February Orange Bullfinch is regularly found.
-In addition, there is also chances of Blyth's Rosefinch, Kashmir Nutcracker, Kashmir and White-cheeked Nuthatches and Rufous-nape Tits.
+In addition, there are also chances of Blyth's Rosefinch, Kashmir Nutcracker, Kashmir and White-cheeked Nuthatches and Rufous-naped Tits.
 Please let us know if it's of interest.

 Day 1:

-International arrivals into Amritsar International Airport.
+International arrivals into Amritsar International Airport (ATQ).
 Night in Amritsar.

 Day 2:

-Full day birding the extensive marshes at Harike (1-hour drive) in search of the range-restricted speciality Rufous-vented Grass-babbler as the primary goal, with Sind Sparrow and White-tailed Stonechat also likely, while there is a chance of Jerdon's Babbler if we're lucky.
-Wintering birds abound and can include the scarce White-crowned Penduline-tit, Moustached Warbler, Brooks's Leaf Warbler and Mountain Chiffchaff.
+Full day birding the extensive marshes at Harike in search of the range-restricted speciality Rufous-vented Grass-babbler as the primary goal, with Sind Sparrow and White-tailed Stonechat also likely, while there is a chance of Jerdon's Babbler if we're lucky.
+Wintering birds abound and can include Moustached Warbler, Brooks's Leaf Warbler and sindianus Mountain Chiffchaff.
 Night in Amritsar.

 Day 3: